scallyw4g/poof/README.md

 ### Mac

-OSX is currently unsupported because I do not own Apple hardware to port it.
-Porting it to Apple should be a minimal amount of effort and I'd be happy to do it if someone would donate me a Macbook.
+OSX is currently unsupported because I do not own Apple hardware.
+Porting to Apple should be a minimal amount of effort; I'd be happy to do it if someone would donate me a Macbook.
 PRs are also most welcome.
-Feel free to contact me if you're interested in OSX support.
+Feel free to open an issue if you're interested in OSX support.

 # Building